WEYMANN

 United States of America

-Weymann was founded by Heinrich Weymann (Wegmann) in "The City of Brotherly Love" -- Philadelphia, Pennsylvania.
-Heinrich, affectionately known as "H.A." or "Henry", immigrated to the USA during the Swiss/German immigration wave of the 1800's.
-H.A. 's lineage has been largely oblique, due to varying language & translation errors.
-Click "Meet the Team" for more historical details!
+Weymann was founded by Heinrich Weymann (Wegmann) in Philadelphia, Pennsylvania.
+Heinrich, affectionately known as "H.A." or "Henry," immigrated to the USA during the Swiss-German immigration wave of the 1800s.
+H.A.'s lineage has been largely obscure due to varying language and translation errors.
+(Click "Meet the Team" for more historical details!)

-The Weymann store began as a general retail shop that sold varying commodities, including jewelry & cutlery.
-Between 1870 - 1885, the company began to introduce finely crafted instruments from domestic manufacturers as well as native German & French makers.
-H.A. would develop an in-house manufacturing team by 1890 and produce various unique instruments & hardware components.
-In 1892, son Harry would transform the business into a thriving, full-scale manufacturing operation dedicated to musical instruments.
+The Weymann store began as a general retail shop selling various commodities, including jewelry and cutlery.
+Between 1870 and 1885, the company began introducing finely crafted instruments from domestic manufacturers as well as German and French makers.
+H.A. developed an in-house manufacturing team by 1890 to produce unique instruments and hardware components.
+In 1892, his son Harry transformed the business into a thriving, full-scale musical instrument manufacturing operation.

-During 1900-1910, Weymann would develop and patent the first "Jumbo" & "Super Jumbo" body acoustic guitar—a design that delivered a powerful & resonant sound.
-This was an important development, as guitars in particular, were often drowned out by a band's horns, brass & piano.
+Between 1900 and 1910, Weymann developed and patented the first "Jumbo" and "Super Jumbo" body acoustic guitars—designs that delivered a powerful, resonant sound.
+This was a vital development, as guitars were often drowned out by a band's horns and piano.
 The Weymann Jumbo was produced nearly two decades before any other manufacturer.
-The company would find great success in the manufacturing of Weymann Mandolute, Banjo & Acoustic Guitars.
-Weymann would go on to produce both "highest grade" lines along with finely crafted "Keystone State" instruments, which were sold at a slightly discounted price.
+The company found great success with the Weymann Mandolute, banjo, and acoustic guitar lines.
+They produced both "highest grade" lines and "Keystone State" instruments, which offered fine craftsmanship at a more accessible price.
 Both lines are highly regarded by collectors today.

-In 1928, Weymann built a custom guitar for country music pioneer Jimmie Rodgers, which influenced a signature "Special" edition.
-Jimmie, who is considered the father of modern Country music, would go on to perform with his Weymann until his passing.
+In 1928, Weymann built a custom guitar for country music pioneer Jimmie Rodgers, which inspired a signature "Special" edition.
+Rodgers, considered the father of modern country music, performed with his Weymann until his passing.

-The stock market crash of 1929 and the death of Harry Weymann in 1930 would facilitate considerable challenges for the company.
-Instrument sales plummeted as the nation faced uncertainty.
-By 1933, in-house manufacturing was reduced significantly.
-The #2 manufacturing warehouse surplus, located at 817 N. Cumberland Street, would be offered for sale by W.M.
-F Comly.
-By 1940, Weymann instruments would be manufactured by fellow American manufacturers under "OEM" brand standards & licensing terms.
-The center city retail shop would continue operating and general distribution would continue up until 1969.
-The surviving Weymann surplus was parked into varying warehouses owned by the family/shareholders.
+The stock market crash of 1929 and the death of Harry Weymann in 1930 brought considerable challenges.
+Instrument sales plummeted during the Great Depression, and by 1933, in-house manufacturing was significantly reduced.
+By 1940, Weymann instruments were produced by other American manufacturers under OEM standards and licensing terms.
+The downtown retail shop and general distribution continued until 1969, while surviving surplus inventory was held in family-owned warehouses.

-The Weymann Model A, is a solid body electric guitar, with a comfortable 25.5" scale.
-Made in the USA & created from the overstock, oversized Weymann Mandolute/Mandolin body blanks; the Model A is a unique instrument with elegant appointments.
-With a total production run of 100, the Model A has been well received by both modern & vintage enthusiasts.
+The Weymann Model A is a solid-body electric guitar with a comfortable 25.5" scale.
+Made in the USA from overstock Weymann Mandolute body blanks, the Model A is a unique instrument with elegant appointments.
+With a total production run of only 100 units, it has been well-received by both modern and vintage enthusiasts.

-The Weymann Model A Solid Body was developed thanks to its predecessor: the Model A Prototype.
-The Prototype was subject to a total production of 24 instruments before the final version met production approval.
-The Model A Prototype is by far - one of the most significant instruments in the annals of guitar evolution.
-Undoubtedly, one of the rarest.
-Had the instrument been successfully released during the 1930's /1940's as intended, it would have earned the ranks as the world's first electric (solid body) instrument.
-Yet, we gladly tip our hats to P.A.
+The Model A Solid Body was developed from its predecessor: the Model A Prototype.
+Only 24 of these instruments were produced before the final version was approved.
+The Model A Prototype is one of the most significant and rarest instruments in the history of guitar evolution.
+Had it been released in the 1930s or 40s as intended, it would have been the world's first solid-body electric instrument.
+Still, we gladly tip our hats to P.A.
 Bigsby where credit is due!

 Patents & Designs: